Lvbapi/openLIMS/README.md

 For serving this application, Gunicorn is my favorite tool, but feel free to use whatever you'd like.

 Again, if you need any help using this, please message me!

+## TODO

+work with larger data sets:
+- create more fake test data
+- test load times, and create new ways to get data faster
+- make sure views work with data sets of all sizes

+consitant views
+- tables should look the same even if not using datatables plugin
+- admin views need rework